Apozzi/game-of-alice/README.md

 # Solving the Game of Alice and the Algorithms

 For resolution of this game we need to use a Directional Graph and map every node of this graph being a represetation of moveable square in the Game.
-The maximum number of out connections in a node must be 4 (Top, Bottom, Left, Right)
+The maximum number of out connections in a node must be 4 (Top, Bottom, Left, Right).